 Lower and Middle School

 Lower and Middle School students change classes throughout the day.
-This allows for discipline-specific curriculum to be emphasized while maintaining focus on multisensory strategies.
+This allows for discipline-specific curriculum that aligns with South Carolina standards to be emphasized, while maintaining focus on multisensory strategies.
 Students attend seven classes per day plus homeroom.
 Classes are 45 minutes long Monday through Thursday.
-Classes on Friday are 30 minutes long and students are dismissed at 12:30.
-Friday afternoons are devoted to discussing of the needs of individual students, groups of students, and professional development for the staff.
+Classes on Friday are 30 minutes long and students are dismissed at 12:30pm.
+Friday afternoons are devoted to discussing the needs of individual students, groups of students, and professional development for the staff.

 - Am Group (third grade), has a primary teacher for social studies, literature, and science that allows for a block of time to be dedicated to using those content areas as a means to equip students with the ability to recognize, process, and organize the basic elements of language.
-Am Group also has tutorial, math, math lab, music/art/drama, and homeroom.
+Am Group also has tutorial, math, cognitive lab, art/drama/STEM, and homeroom.

-- Star Group (fourth grade), receives English language arts, tutorial, math, math lab, science, literature, music/art/drama, and homeroom.
+- Star Group (fourth grade), receives English language arts, tutorial, math, cognitive lab, art/drama/STEM, and homeroom.

-- D Group (fifth grade), receives tutorial, social studies, literature, science, math, *fluency lab class, music/art/drama, and homeroom.
+- D Group (fifth grade), receives tutorial, social studies, literature, science, math, cognitive lab, art/drama/STEM, and homeroom.

-- E and M Groups (sixth and seventh grades), receive tutorial, social studies, literature, science, math, English language arts, music/art/drama, and homeroom.
-Advanced writing, organization, assistive technology, and critical thinking are emphasized.
-Students are expected to produce lengthier and more complex work with greater independence.
+- E and M Groups (sixth and seventh grades), receive tutorial, social studies, literature, science, math, English language arts, drama/STEM, and homeroom.

 Students work 1:1 or 2:1 with an Orton-Gillingham tutor focusing on decoding, spelling, handwriting, phonological awareness, reading comprehension, reading fluency, vocabulary, and written expression.
 Students work in-depth with tutors to remediate their greatest areas of need.
 Each student’s tutorial curriculum is unique and individualized.

 English language arts classes deliver language instruction via keyboarding, computer, and research writing skills.
-Lower school students focus on the structure of grammar and writing high-quality sentences.
-Middle school students use sentence knowledge as they develop paragraphs and research papers.
-Attention at the middle school level is given to MLA format for research papers.
+Lower school students focus on the structure of grammar and writing high-quality sentences in basic and expanded paragraphs.
+Middle school students learn advanced writing techniques to apply to basic paragraphs, expanded paragraphs, five-paragraph essays, and research papers.

 This class period occurs at the beginning and end of each day.
 It provides structured time for students to take ownership of their daily schedule and establish routines and systems that promote executive functioning and critical organizational skills.
 All classes have color-coded notebooks schoolwide with sectioned tabs for clarity.
 Each paper requires the same heading featuring “name, date, and day” so that filing paperwork becomes simple and automated.
 Homeroom teachers help students organize and begin homework each afternoon, and organize and file completed homework each morning.